saran-gangster/python_beginners/README.md

 [List of contents](./README.md#list-of-contents)\
 all credits go to the author (see above)\
-i have nearly wrapped this content for beginners more friendly all thanks to Akuli
+i have merely wrapped this content for beginners more friendly all thanks to Akuli